Tunable spin dynamics in chiral soliton lattice: Results

 with

 After the relaxation time $\frac{1}{\lambda}$, the velocity of the CSL becomes the terminal velocity $V^*$.
-It is apparent that $F^{(\mathrm{non-ad})}$ makes a qualitative change in dynamics; in the adiabatic limit, the terminal velocity is zero because $F^{(\mathrm{non-ad})}=0$.
-The direction of motion is opposite to a current, in other words, in the same direction as the carriers flow.
-We also point out that the CSL tilts out of the easy-plane by $\delta\theta=u_0(z-Z(t))\xi^*$ under the electric field.
-We show magnetic field ($H^x$) dependence of $V^*$ in Fig. \ref{fig:V}.
+It is apparent that $F^{(\mathrm{non-ad})}$ causes a qualitative change in the dynamics; in the adiabatic limit, the terminal velocity is zero because $F^{(\mathrm{non-ad})}=0$.
+This is different from the domain wall case, where a domain wall can move above a critical current even in the adiabatic limit.\cite{Tatara2004,Tatara2007} The direction of motion is opposite to the current, in other words, in the same direction as the carrier flow.
+We also point out that the CSL is tilted out of the easy plane by $\delta\theta=u_0(z-Z(t))\xi^*$ under an electric field.
+We show the magnetic field ($H^x$) dependence of $V^*$ in Fig. \ref{fig:V}.
 The terminal velocity of the CSL decreases when the magnetic field increases.
 It becomes zero when the magnetic field reaches the critical field $H_c^x$, where the system becomes the FFM state.
-It is quite natural that the velocity becomes slow when the density of solitons decreases, because the torque is generated by the spatial modulation of the spin configuration.
+It is natural that the velocity becomes low when the density of solitons decreases because the torque is generated by the spatial modulation of the spin configuration.